 No, there is no negative marking for either sections of the IST.

-There are two parts to the IST- the Situational Judgement Test and the Verbal Reasoning test.
+The IST is made up of two assessments.
+They are the Verify Interactive - Deductive Reasoning and the Global Skills Assessment (GSA).
 Neither of these tests require you to have any prior knowledge about the duties of a Police Constable.

 We ask that you ensure that you have a strong internet connection when completing your online IST.
 If however you lose internet connection or are disconnected from the test for any reason, do not worry.
 The system will handle such instances so that your progress to date is captured.
 To continue with your assessment please ensure that you have a stable internet connection and then re-click your access link and you will be able to restart your assessment from where you left off.